 University of Southern Indiana – College of Nursing and Health Professions

 This program is offered online, and assignments can be completed asynchronously, allowing professionals to further their education without quitting work or relocating.
-Students must score 70 percent or higher on the exams to successfully complete the program.
+Students must score 70 percent or higher on the exams to complete the program.
 Active nurse case managers can complete this program for continuing education credits or as a refresher before taking a certification exam.

 - Location: Evansville, IN